n0sn3b/communauto-car-notify/README.md

   node run.mjs --auth-file creds.json
   node run.mjs --help
 ```

+> **Note:** Communauto reuses the `quebec.client.reservauto.net` domain for the
+> Montreal branch.
+The script automatically maps the supported cities to the
+> proper FrontOffice tenant during login.

 To load credentials from disk, you can either create a JSON file that looks like this: